Why digitizing the BOM transfer process is key to connecting Autodesk Vault to the ERP system smoothly and reliably

 Take the test now and determine how much time, and therefore, cost is saved by automating the transfer of BOM data to the ERP System.

-Customers who have implemented the direct Vault-ERP integration testify that a complete and accurate CAD model and BOM bring additional benefits in the maintenance and servicing of their products, and now that the BOM is complete and correct in the ERP, the ERP is much better used.
+Customers who have implemented the direct Vault-ERP integration testify that a complete and accurate CAD model and BOM bring additional benefits in the maintenance and servicing of their products, and now the BOM is complete and correct in the ERP.

 On the one hand, Inventor offers many functions that influence the structure of the CAD BOM, such as phantom assemblies, purchased parts, virtual components, and the like.
 If these features are used properly in Inventor, then the BOM will also be suitable for the ERP system.
 On the other hand, it is important to highlight that the Inventor and Vault BOM is so-called master data, which represents the design state and not the production process.
 If the CAD BOM must be transferred to a production BOM, then a transformation logic is required.
 Some ERP systems offer functions for the transfer of the engineering BOM (eBOM) to the manufacturing BOM (mBOM).
 However, these functions are usually complex or missing.
 Therefore, it is better to make a compromise and keep the BOM as similar as possible between CAD and ERP, and to have clear rules to compare and update the BOM at any time.

-Over the past years, we had the pleasure to work with small and large companies around the globe and implement Vault to ERP integrations with over 20 different ERP systems, from global one like SAP and Microsoft Dynamics to more local ERP systems.
+Over the past years, we worked with small and large companies around the globe and implemented Vault to ERP integrations with over 20 different ERP systems, from global one like SAP and Microsoft Dynamics to more local ERP systems.
 The Process is always the same.
-The ERP either has a built-in programming interface (API) or it can be provided by the ERP partner. thanks to powerGate, we can connect the Vault BOM with the ERP BOM and apply the tailoring required by the given ERP system and the given customer’s processes.
+The ERP either has a built-in programming interface (API) or it can be provided by the ERP partner.
+Thanks to powerGate, we can connect the Vault BOM with the ERP BOM and apply the tailoring required by the given ERP system and the given customer’s processes.